Richard's Guide to Irish Traditional Music

 4. “Uncle Rat” by Altan.
 This track is a good illustration of the simplicity and subtlety of well-performed Irish music.
 The lyrics are a nursery rhyme set to a simple-tune.
 If some singer-songwriter type took his acoustic guitar out at open mic night and began to sing this, it wouldn’t be long before I’d start looking for something sharp to poke my eardrums out.
 But Altan manages to keep it interesting.
 This track also illustrates how, in constrast to e.g. bluegrass where the chord progression is more or less set and the melody is up to interpretation, in Irish music, the melody (sans ornamentation) is set and the chord progression can be played around with.

 5. “Raglan Road” by the Dubliners.
 Luke Kelly is simply a phenomenal vocalist.
-He sings the lyrics of the (sappy) poem here like they’re actually important and you’re supposed to listen to them – unlike say, Ariana Grande, who I don’t think has learned about consonants yet. are.
+He sings the lyrics of the (sappy) poem here like they’re actually important and you’re supposed to listen to them – unlike say, Ariana Grande, who I don’t think has learned about consonants yet.
+(Not that I don’t enjoy Ariana Grande’s music on its own, different merits)

 6. “The Moving Cloud / Ril Gan Ainm” by Danu.
 Showcases the button accordion, one of my favorite instruments in Irish music.
 Often you’ll hear it doubling the fiddle, pipes, or flute, but here it gets the melody to itself.
 Unlike “The Pipe on the Hob / The Hag at the Churn” which are jigs (in 6/8) these are reels (in 4/4).